skip to main content

 Q: Is an undocumented student entitled to the same privacy rights under the Family Educational Rights and Privacy Act as other students?

-Q: May an Immigration and Customs Enforcement (“ICE”) agent obtain otherwise private student records by way of a valid subpoena, search warrant, or court order?
+Q: May an ICE agent obtain otherwise private student records by way of a valid subpoena, search warrant, or court order?

 Yes.
-Prior to releasing otherwise private student records to ICE, the superintendent should review the subpoena, search warrant, or court order, and consult with legal counsel, to determine the scope of the subpoena, warrant or court order, and whether it is genuine.
+Prior to releasing otherwise private student records to ICE, the superintendent should review the subpoena, search warrant, or court order, and consult with legal counsel to determine the scope of the subpoena, warrant or court order and whether it is genuine.
 In the case of search warrants, the school district will have little time to conduct a review of the documents.
 If the ICE agent is willing to cooperate with the school district and its legal counsel, the parties should coordinate to achieve compliance with the warrant that minimizes the disruption to school operations.
 Subpoenas and court orders do not present the same level of immediacy as a search warrant.

 Q: What if ICE appears on campus without a subpoena, court order, or search warrant, no exigent circumstances, and requests protected student educational records?